MANSOOR

 SANYA

-My byline has appeared in The Guardian, The Intercept, The Associated Press, The Center for Public Integrity, The Miami Herald, The Texas Tribune and the Dallas Morning News.
+My work has also been published in New York Magazine, The Cut, The Intercept, The Associated Press, Acacia Magazine, Hell Gate, Documented, The Center for Public Integrity, The Miami Herald, The Texas Tribune and the Dallas Morning News.

 If you’re an editor or a potential source, you can reach me at sanyamansoor94@gmail.com

-At TIME, I reported two cover stories.
-I recently won the South Asian Journalist Association’s ‘Outstanding Range of Work’ Award for a series of migration stories in TIME about the expiration of Title 42, New York City’s migrant crisis and Afghans who crossed the Southern border.
+TIME MAGAZINEAt TIME, I reported two cover stories on Palestine.
+In 2024, I won the South Asian Journalist Association’s ‘Outstanding Range of Work’ Award for a series of immigration stories in TIME about the expiration of Title 42, New York City’s migrant crisis and Afghans who crossed the Southern border.
 I visited overcrowded shelters in New York city, pressed NYC officials on their inability to get migrants an ID and reported a scoop on how the U.S. was not providing exceptions for emergency cases after Title 42 expired.

 Photo Credit: Whitten Sabbatini for TIME